The highs and lows of bounce rates

 Bounce rate as a ranking factor

 I must admit that when I first started out in SEO, bounce rate didn’t really exist (that’s how old I am).
-Or rather it did exist, but it wasn’t something anyone used to analyze, or worry about.
+Or rather it did exist, but it wasn’t something anyone used to analyse, or worry about.
 It was all about number of hits, popular pages, and whether people bought something.

 Things have moved on somewhat since then of course, and you’re no doubt aware that Google (and indeed all search engines) use a complex algorithm to figure out where a web page should rank within organic search results.
 Literally hundreds of different factors and signals are combined to arrive at overall ‘score’.
 Put simply: the higher the score, the higher you rank.